austinv11/Persistence/README.md

 ## The future
 * Provide an annotation processing api in addition to proxies.
-* Implement authentication and input validation.
+* Implement more robust input validation.
-* Migrate from TCP to a more robust protocol.
-* Compress sent data